empathic-ai/altimit/README.md

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This simple starting point is the basis for Altimit's design—enabling it to be maximally flexible and compatible with existing protocols.

+Ideally, developers don't even have to <i>think</i> about using Altimit—they can just plug into their toolchain to interface with other applications.

 ## Open Source

 <i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>